 - Or visits us; lit. in the day of visitation

 - Lit. what kind of credit (is yours)

 - See Is.
 53:9

 Submission to Husbands

-3 In the same way you wives must submit yourselves to your own husbands, so that even if some of them are disobedient to the word, they may be won without a word by the conduct of their wives, 2 as they observe your virtuous1 manner of life, coupled with respect.2 3 Your beauty3 must not be outward alone—elaborately arranging your hair, wearing gold jewelry, or dressing in worldly apparel.
+3 In the same way, you wives must submit yourselves to your own husbands, so that even if some of them are disobedient to the word, they may be won without a word by the conduct of their wives, 2 as they observe your virtuous1 manner of life, coupled with respect.2 3 Your beauty3 must not be outward alone—elaborately arranging your hair, wearing gold jewelry, or dressing in worldly apparel.
 4 Rather, it must be the hidden person4 of the heart, adorned with the imperishable quality of a gentle and quiet spirit, which is precious in the sight of God.
-5 For this also is how the holy women of old who hoped in God adorned themselves: by submitting to their own husbands, 6 just as Sarah obeyed Abraham, calling him lord.
-And you have become her daughters when you do what is right and refuse to give way to fear.5
+5 For this is also how the holy women of old who hoped in God would adorn themselves: by submitting to their own husbands, 6 just as Sarah obeyed Abraham, calling him lord.
+And you have become her daughters when you do what is right and refuse to give way to any fear.5

-7 Likewise, you husbands must also live6 with your wife in accordance with knowledge, recognizing that she, as a woman, is the weaker vessel;7 and you must grant her honor as a fellow-heir of the grace of life so that your prayers will not be hindered.
+7 Likewise, you husbands must also live6 with your wife in accordance with knowledge, recognizing that she, as a woman, is the weaker vessel;7 and you must grant her honor as a fellow heir of the grace of life, so that your prayers will not be hindered.